“For a gluten-free version, see Kingsford’s Classic Medium White Sauce (Béchamel Sauce).” – April Ferre

 - 1 Cup Milk

 - Ingredient proportions above are for a thin sauce.
-For a medium sauce, increase butter and flour to 2-3 tablespoons.
+For a medium sauce, increase butter and flour to 2 to 3 tablespoons.
 For a thick sauce, increase butter and flour to 4 tablespoons.

 - Melt butter over low heat in a heavy saucepan.
 Blend in flour and seasonings.
 Cook over low heat, stirring until mixture is smooth.
 Remove from heat.
 Stir in milk.
 Bring to a boil.
 Boil for 1 minute, stirring constantly.
 Cook until thickened.
 For best flavor, cook 10 minutes.

 - Three rules for a perfect white sauce:To eliminate raw, starchy taste, bubble flour and butter 1 minute.For easier, smoother blending, remove from heat when adding milk.For smooth, velvety texture, keep stirring until thickened.